House system at the California Institute of Technology: Lloydies

 Crippling Depression, a satirical comic strip that was published regularly in the California Tech, the student newspaper, was drawn and written by Lloydies.

 In the past, some Lloydies have pulled elaborate pranks.
 The prank of the 1961 Rose Bowl was pulled off by the "Fiendish Fourteen," members of Lloyd House.
 Flashcards that were intended to cheer for the Washington Huskies football team were changed to read Caltech.
 The Hollywood sign was changed to read "Caltech" in 1987 by a group of Pageboys and Lloydies.

 Every year since 1994, Lloydies have climbed onto the top of Millikan Library to construct the Lloyd Christmas Tree, a monumental structure of numerous Christmas lights strung together to resemble a 10-story Christmas tree topped with a 12-feet tall "L." During the windstorm of 2013, the L broke apart into pieces, so the Lloydies rebuilt the "L" but replaced it instead with a double "L" that is now 16-feet tall.
 In 2018, neighbors and the city of Pasadena filed a complaint, as the Lloyd Christmas tree was a religious symbol.
 The tree is now referred to as the "Lloyd Lights".
 The latest off-campus pranks have been the pranking of MIT's Campus Preview Weekend, which included many Lloydies.

-A folklore that has been passed down throughout the years is that of the Purple LSD lab.
+A folklore that has been passed down throughout the years is that of the Purple LSD lab, also commonly referred to as the "Lloyd Labs" incident.
 It has been said that sometime in the 1970s, a group of chemistry majors living in Purple blocked off some of the alley for a special project.
 The product of their project, was dubbed "Lloyd-grade" LSD, to denote its extraordinary purity.
 The rumor goes that it was one of the largest sources of LSD at the time.
 Nearly the entire senior class was expelled when the FBI invaded the house (only three seniors are mentioned in the yearbook from 1970), though folklore also holds that the perpetrators escaped capture, leaving only a teasing banner for the invaders reading "Welcome, FBI!"